boot2podman/boot2podman-fedora-iso/README.md

-<a name="creating-a-minishift-fedora-iso"></a>
+<a name="creating-a-boot2podman-fedora-iso"></a>
-# Minishift Fedora ISO
+# Boot2podman Fedora ISO

-This repository contains all the instructions and code to build a Live ISO based on Fedora which can be used by [minishift](https://github.com/minishift/minishift) as an alternative to the CentOS ISO.
+This repository contains all the instructions and code to build a Live ISO based on Fedora which can be used by [podman-machine](https://github.com/boot2podman/machine) as an alternative to the Boot2podman ISO.

 ----